oreillymedia/production-resources/styleguide/index.md

 <p>Our general style reference is <em>The Chicago Manual of Style</em>, 17th Edition (though some O’Reilly styles differ).</p>

-<p>Our dictionary is <em>Merriam-Webster’s Collegiate Dictionary</em>, 11th Edition.
-Please refer here for any words not on the O’Reilly word list.</p>
+<p>Our dictionary is <em><a href="https://www.merriam-webster.com/">Merriam-Webster’s Collegiate Dictionary</a></em>, 11th Edition.
+Please refer here for any words not on the O’Reilly word list and note that O’Reilly uses the American spellings of words when they differ.</p>
 </section>